Producing Less Waste For Completely Selfish Reasons

 I don’t judge anyone for not having easy access to these lifestyle factors, or for not having the bandwidth or desire to reshuffle their entire life around them.
 Different people are not equally enabled to pursue a sustainable lifestyle, and that’s a systemic problem, not an individual flaw.
 It’s not your fault if you find it difficult to make your lifestyle sustainable because capitalism is clawing you back every step of the way.
 It’s late-stage capitalism, bro.

 Luck of the draw

-- I’m able-bodied and happen to really enjoy getting around by bike.
+- Although I do have invisible disabilities, I’m usually physically able-bodied enough to do my regular commuting and errands by bike.
 Urban bike commuting saves me enormous amounts of money and time over car commuting, or even over public transit.
 However, it is not physically practical for all people, it is not very practical in rural areas, and it’s challenging and dangerous in cities that lack bike infrastructure.

 - Socioeconomically, I am middle-class.
 Since I’m not living paycheck to paycheck or working multiple jobs at once, I can financially-afford to do things like save long-term money by buying food in bulk, and I can time-afford to cook all meals at home.
 Since I have disposable income, I can afford to pay higher upfront costs of eco-friendly reusable products to save money long-term.
 (However, I strongly prefer to use existing objects rather than buy new objects.)

 - I don’t have any severe allergies or food intolerances.
 This makes it a non-issue for me to buy food out of bulk bins.
 People with anaphylactic allergies or celiac disease may not able to do this because of the risk of cross-contamination.

 - In most cases, I strongly prefer reusing thrifted, secondhand, and free furniture/gear to buying new stuff.
 This lowers my cost of living.